An overview of the Theatre Arts major at Interlochen Arts Academy.

 Venues and Facilities

 The Harvey Theatre Complex houses the Academy theatre program.
 It is a modern theatre facility that contains classrooms and rehearsal space.
-Many student productions are staged in the 175-seat black box Harvey Theatre.
+Many student productions are staged in the 175-seat three-quarter thrust Harvey Theatre.
+360-degree virtual tour

-Corson Auditorium is used for a small number of larger theatre productions.
+Corson Auditorium is used for larger theatre productions.
 The 1,000-seat auditorium accommodates more elaborate sets and large audiences.
+360-degree virtual tour

 The Mallory Costume Shop supports student productions with a 15,000 piece collection.